SnowyMouse/invader/README.md

 there are people who have said they were willing to do this.

 ### Can invader-build create Xbox maps?
 Yes.
-Pass `-g xbox-2276` into invader-build.
+Pass `-g xbox-ntsc` (for NTSC Halo) into invader-build.
 You may need to fix some tags if using tags for other versions of the game.

 ### The HEK says my bitmap tag is "too large" when opening.
 The HEK has a 16 MiB limitation for bitmap tags.
 Invader does not have this